 - Assignments will balance activities needing technology with paper/pencil work to provide variety and keep screen time to manageable levels.

-- ELD, Mandarin, and Indonesian teachers will serve students four times per week; check their PSL pages for details about assignments and class meetings.
-Daily meetings and work time will remain under 20 minutes for LE, and 30 for UE.
+- ELD, Mandarin, and Indonesian teachers will serve students four times per week; check their Schoology pages for details about assignments and class meetings.
+Daily meetings and work time will remain under 30 or 40 minutes for LE and UE, respectively.

-- Counseling services are partially available, but as our counselor, Ms. Martin is still in the USA, please expect delays and modifications.
-Ms. Martin can be reached at email@example.com
+- Counseling services are available.
+Our counselor, Ms. Martin can be reached at firstname.lastname@example.org

 - Resource packets are to only be picked up between 8am-3pm each Monday.
 They will include work for the upcoming five days of school (Tuesday through following Monday)